Student movements in Uganda: Twenty-first century student movements

-2006 ecological protests against Musevini
+2006 ecological protests against Museveni

 Over time the Ugandan public has become increasingly disillusioned with the Musevini administration.
 In 2005, the legislature amended the constitution to allow Musevini to run for a third term.
 Additionally, right after the elections in 2006, Musevini deeded acres of the Mabira Forest to the Sugar Corporation of Ugandan Limited.
 There were allegations that Musevini and his administration received direct payments from the SCOUL to fund their 2006 presidential campaign.
 In one of the first examples of the internet being used to mobilize in Uganda, thousands of people protested in Kampala against the ecological violation.
 An estimated 300 students were involved in these protests, which also contributed to a buildup of grievances.
 The government under Musevini's guidance also cut funding, withheld allowances, and refused salary increases at Makerere University.
 These issues combined to contribute to a mass student and teacher strike.
 On November 12, 2006 Musevini closed down Makerere University, using his authority granted by Makerere's semi-nationalized funding structure.
 The last time the government shut down a university was 1989, during the civil war.
 The university was re-opened in January 2007.